-3.1 Process Model and Instances
+3.1 Process Model and Process Instances

 As opposed to traditional information systems, process-aware information systems (PAIS) separate process logic from application code.
-This is accomplished based on process models, which provide the schemes for executing the respective processes (Weber et al., 2011).
-In addition, a process model allows for a visual (i.e., graph-based) representation of the corresponding process, comprising activities (i.e., process steps) as well as the relations (i.e., control and data flow) between them.
+This is accomplished based on process models, which provide the schemes for executing the respective processes [25].
+In addition, a process model allows for a visual (i.e., graph-based) representation of the respective process, comprising the process steps (i.e., activities) as well as the relations (i.e., control and data flow) between them.
 For control flow modeling, both control edges and gateways (e.g., ANDsplit, XORsplit) are provided.

 A process model P is represented as a directed, structured graph, which consists of a set of nodes N (of different types NT) and directed edges E (of different types ET) between them.
 We assume that a process model has exactly one start node (NT = StartFlow) and one end node (NT = EndFlow).
 Further, a process model must be connected; i.e., each node n can be reached from the start node.
 In turn, from any node n of a process model, the end node can be reached.
 In this paper, we solely consider block-structured process models.
 Each branching (e.g. parallel or alternative branching) has exactly one entry and one exit node.
-Further, such blocks may be nested, but are not allowed to overlap (Reichert and Dadam, 2009).
-In turn, data elements D correspond to global variables, which are connected with activities through data flow edges (ET\DataFlow).
-These data elements can either be read (ReadAccess) or written (WriteAccess) by an activity (Reichert and Dadam, 1998) from the process model.
-Figure 3 shows an example of such a process model.
+Furthermore, such blocks may be nested, but are not allowed to overlap [17].
+In turn, data elements D correspond to global variables, which are connected with activities through data flow edges ($ET_DataFlow$).
+These data elements can either be read (ReadAccess) or written (WriteAccess) by activities of the process model [16].
+Figure 3 shows an example of a process model.